 Travel Uganda responsibly

-Thinking of donating to local projects, visiting a school or giving away goodies to the locals?
+Thinking of donating to local projects, visiting a school, or giving away goodies to the locals?
 Make sure you donate responsibly and be aware of the possible counter effects.
+Read this article with some advice to consider when visiting Uganda.